ebi-gene-expression-group/galaxy-workflow-executor/README.md

 # Parameters JSON

+The parameters JSON file can be generated for an associated workflow using the script generate_params_from_workflow.py

+- Inputs:
+    - Galaxy workflow as JSON file (from share workflow -> download)
+    - Output directory path (optional)

-It should follow the following structure:
+The output parameters.JSON should follow the following structure:

 ```json
 {